Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/01DriverStation.md

     - Press the physical reset button on the RoboRIO (so you don't have to wait for the radio to reboot)

 I've seen a bug where the robot E-Stops every time you enable it (which is infuriating).
 If that happens, try closing and reopening the driver station program, or restarting the computer.

+# Make sure you have WPILib installed on *your computer* before proceeding

 ## 0<<---[1][--->>2](02RobotProject.md)